Country Freezers with John Deere® Hit Miss Engines making ice cream the old fashion way!

 How much salt?

 Lots of salt!
 It will cool faster.
-I read somewhere that you need 4 parts ice and one part salt!
+You need about 5 parts ice and one part salt!

 Rock salt or table sale?

 Table salt works best.
 It melts the ice faster and therefore gets the temperature down to 10 or 12 degrees faster.
 It doesn't pile up in the bottom of your wood tub.
+We have repaired many freezer bottoms that were ruined from the salt grinding on the bottom.
 If you can tell me why your Mother or Grandmother used rock salt please let me know.
-I have not figured that one out yet.
+I think they used rock salt because it was handy.
+They used it for preserving and pickling.
+I found the following recipe for salt pork.

 How long should a batch take?

-If you are using a 20 quart Country Freezer or a 20 quart White Mountain and it is turning at about 35 RPM you should have your first batch done in about 35 to 40 minutes.
-After your first batch it should only take about 20 minutes.
+If you are using a 20 quart Country Freezer or a 20 quart White Mountain® and it is turning at about 35 to 30 RPM you should have your first batch done in about 35 to 40 minutes.
+After your first batch it should only take about 20 minutes, assuming you poured out the ice and brine into a chest cooler for re-use.
+When starting the second batch, put about ten pounds of fresh ice in the bottom and a layer of salt.
+Then strain out the ice from the cooler and fill up the freezer to the top.
+Then pour enough of the brine in to bring it up to the overflow.
 Some times I have been in a hurry and put too much salt in and have had ice cream in about 10 minutes!

 Pulley size?